pentagramswheel/libra/README.md

 #### ManualLog

-A class which manually updates the draft stats of a user by processing the `lp/io cycle` and `lp/io sub` commands.
+A class which manually updates the draft stats of a user by processing the `lp/io log` and `lp/io sub` commands.

 ----